cometbft/cometbft-rs/light-client/tests/support/model_based/Abstract.md

 ```

-This is the model-based test of the Tendermint LightClient sub-protocol, which is used to establish a trust in a blockchain block retrieved from an untrusted source.
+This is the model-based test of the CometBFT LightClient sub-protocol, which is used to establish a trust in a blockchain block retrieved from an untrusted source.
 The test describes a computation history in which the protocol execution, despite passing through two distinct intermediate states with unsuccessful block verification, still finishes successfully.
-This model-based test is then used to automatically generate and execute the complete integration test for the Tendermint LightClient protocol: e.g., in a Tendermint network with 4 validators these 6 lines of TLA+ are translated to more than 500 lines of the JSON integration test with all necessary details: private and public keys, signatures, timestamps, etc.
+This model-based test is then used to automatically generate and execute the complete integration test for the CometBFT LightClient protocol: e.g., in a CometBFT network with 4 validators these 6 lines of TLA+ are translated to more than 500 lines of the JSON integration test with all necessary details: private and public keys, signatures, timestamps, etc.

 In our presentation we would like to convey three main messages on model-based testing, which we describe below.